-With an economic lens, we could consider our current financial markets as a “flawed realization” – we may have reached a technological maturity, but our financial infrastructure may be dismally and irremediably flawed: and a systems change needed to remedy it.
+With an economic lens, we could consider our current financial markets as a “flawed realization” – we may have reached technological maturity, but our financial infrastructure may be dismally and irremediably flawed: and a systems change is needed to remedy it.
 It certainly has succeeded in ephemeral realization – but this spike of value is countered by our global consciousness of our bounded condition and is degrading rapidly.

 The image of our island Earth has taken a generation to kick in.